Breaking the Cycle : Understanding the Flow of Generational Trauma - Part 1

 How Trauma Flows Through Generations

-Dr. Bessel van der Kolk, author of 'The Body Keeps the Score,' explains, 'Trauma is not just an event that took place sometime in the past; it is also the imprint left by that experience on the mind, brain, and body.'
-This imprint doesn't just affect us individually—it can be passed down to future generations.
+Dr. Bessel van der Kolk, the author of ‘The Body Keeps the Score,’ explains, ‘Trauma is not just an event that took place sometime in the past; it is also the imprint left by that experience on the mind, brain, and body.’
+This imprint doesn’t just affect us individually—it can be passed down to future generations.

 Three Pathways of Inherited Trauma